Skip to content

 Serialized UNet checkpoints.

-These files contain pretrained model weights for different task settings.
+These files contain pretrained model weights for different released benchmark settings.

 *.png